googlefonts/chws_tool/README.md

 [adding fonts]: #adding-fonts

 This package has a built-in list of supported fonts in its [config].
-The list indicates these fonts passed the [visual test], with possibly tweaked configurations.

 Fonts not in the known list are still processed with the default configuration,